5mil/space/doc/README_windows.txt

-Spaceballs
+Spaceballz

-Copyright (c) 2011-2016 Peercoin (Spaceballs) Developers Copyright (c) 2016-2016 Spaceballs Developers Distributed under the MIT/X11 software license, see the accompanying file license.txt or http://www.opensource.org/licenses/mit-license.php.
+Copyright (c) 2011-2016 Peercoin (Spaceballz) Developers Copyright (c) 2016-2016 Spaceballz Developers Distributed under the MIT/X11 software license, see the accompanying file license.txt or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in